didijazz/didijazz.github.io/about/index.md

 ### Adventures in Asia on Piano

-In 2005, I left Sydney for Shanghai as part of [Nikki Doll and The Voodoo Blue](http://www.nikkidoll.com/) for a 6-month engagement in Shanghai and Beijing, playing piano/keyboards.
-My basses were sadly left behind in Sydney, and for 4 years abroad in China, Japan and Southeast Asia, I played piano exclusively.
+In 2005, I left Sydney for Shanghai as part of [Nikki Doll and The Voodoo Blue](http://www.nikkidoll.com/) for a 6-month engagement in Shanghai and Beijing, playing piano/keyboards with [Rowan Lane](http://www.markbass.it/artist_detail.php?id=1141) on bass.
+My own basses were sadly left behind in Sydney, while I continued to play piano exclusively for another 4 years abroad in China, Japan and Southeast Asia.

 ### Back on the Bass: Perth via Sydney and Asia